National Promotional Banks and Institutions (NPBIs)

 IBB (Germany)

 IBB is the business development bank of Berlin.
 They especially focus on SMEs, start-ups and founders in Berlin.
-Loans are available for investing starting-up, in innovative projects, and growth stages.
+IBB offers loans to companies in all phases of their lifecycle, including start-up, growth, and stabilising.

 NWB (Netherlands)

 NWB is a Dutch national promotional bank that focusses on the public sector in the Netherlands.
-Especially initiatives that support water supply and environmental sustainability are eligible for short- and long-term loans.
+Initiatives that support water supply and environmental sustainability are eligible for short- and long-term loans.

 SID Bank (Slovenia)